• Menu

 It is one of the Best Budget-friendly Carving Axe we have on our list; it is a perfect size for spoon and bowl carving.

-Check out our special article featuring the Best Axe for carving spoons.
+Check out our unique article featuring the Best Axe for carving spoons.

 The small size makes it very good for carving and collection.
 It is perfect for situations where size and weight are a concern.
 Its lightweight and ergonomic design are great for when you have to use it continuously.

-It is easy to control too due to its thumb rest which makes light work of carving detailed work on your projects.
+It is also easy to control due to its thumb rest, which makes the light work of carving detailed work on your projects.
 It comes with a storage/carrying case, making it safe and easy to take along wherever you go.

 The Ergonomic handle is of high quality and is made from beech tree treated with wood varnish, so you don’t have to worry about splinters causing blisters or discomfort while working.